GamesCreed

 Ultimately, Matchpoint – Tennis Championships is on the right track.
 The gameplay is probably the best tennis experience you can get in a game.
 You enjoy vigorous matches and have the joy of the new ranking system based on how well you play.

 However, there are too many holes for me to consider grinding out the game.
 Plus, having just two offline game modes is one of the reasons why I feel this game will have players getting bored sooner or later.
 And the online mode isn’t better.
 A game that has great potential shouldn’t go to waste.
-It would help a lot if there were to add more with an update.
+It would help a lot if there were to be more with an update.

 Matchpoint – Tennis Championships is available on Xbox Series X/S, Xbox One, PlayStation 4, PlayStation 5, and Microsoft Windows.
 Also, follow our website for the latest gaming reviews.